Willian199/dart_ddi/README.md

 ## Interceptor Methods

 ### onCreate
-- Invoked during the instance creation process.
+- Invoked after instance creation and before Decorators and PostConstruct mixin.
-- Customize or replace the instance creation logic by returning a modified instance.
+- Execute custom logic, Customize or replace the instance by returning a modified instance.

 ### onGet
 - Invoked when retrieving an instance.